Temecula Valley

 Akash Patel

-For years the Patel Family dreamed of owning a winery and even purchased a painting of a beautiful vineyard that they hung above their fireplace mantle to keep their dream alive and within eyesight.
+For years the Patel Family dreamed of owning a winery and even purchased a painting of a beautiful vineyard that they hung above their fireplace mantel to keep their dream alive and within eyesight.
 With Akash at the helm, their vision of a slice of wine country paradise in Temecula Valley began to take form as they prepared the land, carefully planted vines, and began building what is now Akash Winery & Vineyards.
 “The dream of my parents became my passion,” Akash Patel said.
 “When my parents named the property after me, they gave me a pathway for their legacy and dream to live on, and I am honored to do just that.”
 Akash credits his parent’s incredible tenacity and work ethic to the success and popularity of the winery.
 “My parents came to America with nothing in their pockets but a dream and I have witnessed all the hard work they have put into building a legacy, and they are my inspiration to continue to grow our winery.”

 Bill Steinkirchner